nsubiron/SublimeSuricate/docs/quick-guide.md

 ```

 This creates a command entry in the command palette, in the context menu and
-assignates a key-binding to it.
+assigns a key binding to it.
 Moreover, the flags specify that the command is
 only active on Windows and when the current buffer is a file existing on disk.

+When triggered this command calls the function `spawn()` inside the Python
+module `Suricate.lib.process` with the arguments given in "args".
+The "call"
+tag can be set to any python module that can be imported within Sublime Text's
+Python interpreter, in this case the module is defined in
+"Packages/Suricate/lib/process.py".

+### User Commands

 Any of the fields above can be overridden adding a suricate-profile file
 to your User folder, e.g. let's say that the previous command resides in
-`Default.suricate-profile` inside the Suricate package, and you want to assign a
+"ProfileName.suricate-profile" inside the Suricate package, and you want to
-different key-binding and perhaps call your own console application.
-Then you
+assign a different key binding and perhaps call your own console application.
-just need to add a file called `Default.suricate-profile` to your User folder
+Then you just need to add a file called "ProfileName.suricate-profile" to your
-containing the following
+User folder containing the following

 ```json
 {